Looking for Boston, Massachusetts hotels?

-Rates for Boston Mass hotels tend to be highest from late May through early September, and lowest in winter - especially January, February, and early March.
-But you'll also find higher rates during leaf-viewing season (Oct - early November), special events (Boston Marathon, college graduations), and holidays such as Thanksgiving and St. Patrick's Day.
+Rates for Boston hotels tend to be highest from late May through early September, and lowest in winter - especially January, February, and early March.
+But you'll also find higher rates during leaf-viewing season (Oct - early November), special events (Boston Marathon in April, college graduations in May), and holidays such as Thanksgiving and St. Patrick's Day.

 Additionally, hotels that attract business travelers during the week such as Financial District hotels may have higher rates during the week, while hotels that attract mainly leisure travelers such as Boston waterfront hotels may have higher weekend rates.

 And of course, the amenities that you choose may also impact the rates.
 Obviously, Boston luxury hotels are pricier than no-frills lodging.

 These articles focus on hotels at each end of the price spectrum:

 - Boston's waterfront hotels (including some relative bargains)